seatable/seatable-admin-docs/manual/docker/Developer-Edition/Deploy SeaTable-DE with Docker.md

 NOTE: You should run the above command in the directory with the `docker-compose.yml`.

 Wait for a while.
-When you see `This is an idle script (infinite loop) to keep container running.`  in the output log, the database initialized successfully.
-Press CTRL + C  to finish this step.
+When you see `This is an idle script (infinite loop) to keep container running.`  in the output log, the database has been initialized successfully.
+Press keyboard `CTRL + C` (Windows) or `Control + C` (Mac) to return to the prompt.

 ### Starting the Docker Containers